FelixTheStudent/cellpypes/README.md

     data.frame or tibble with two columns and one row per cell.
 -   `neighbors`: index matrix with one row per cell and k-nearest neighbor indices in columns.
-We recommend k=50, but generally 15&lt;k&lt;100 works well.
+We recommend k=50, but generally 15\<k\<100 works well.
 Here are two ways to get the `neighbors` index matrix:
     -   Use `find_knn(featureMatrix)$idx`, where featureMatrix could be principal components, latent variables or normalized genes (features in rows, cells in columns).
     -   use `as(seurat@graphs[["RNA_nn"]], "dgCMatrix")>.1` to extract
         the kNN graph computed on RNA.
-This also works with RNA\_snn, wknn/wsnn or any other available graph – check with `names(seurat@graphs)`.
+This also works with RNA_snn, wknn/wsnn or any other available graph – check with `names(seurat@graphs)`.